 As a teacher, one of the exercises I did with one of my experimental music classes was to work with field recording for a while; my idea was not to turn them into field recordists or merely encourage them on field recording but just to work on their listening awareness; to what you and I do [field recording] listening awareness is essential; but I think it is as much for a musician that her / his perception can go beyond what can be [musically] noted on paper.
 I think we should go beyond precise notations of sound duration and pitch.
 I don’t know what place this would have in a more radical place of education, or even in an education for everyone.
 In Brazil, for example, I also did not a refined education for a more sensible side of vision.
 Of course, on art education there is a lot more turned to visual art, there is more contemplation for visuals, more than any other sense, and let’s not even mention the sense of tact is almost absent.
 And, as an educator, this is one of my main concerns.
 The first class that I lectured with this experimental music students, I mainly lent hand recorders to them, and I was only concerned that they would press the rec button, and all the rest would come along.
 I was not focusing much on the quality of the recording.
 Students came back saying that from the moment they pressed rec, the world has opened up for them.
 Which I find to be very curious, how people are not very attentive otherwise, myself included.
 So perhaps, recording is a way of achieving some bigger awareness regarding hearing; So maybe there is a role for sound recording in education.

 I think there is not an intended negligence but most people had yet not had the pleasure to discover how interesting it can be.
 On a few experimental films I worked there was time and opportunity to share a pair of headphones with someone else in the crews and no one had a sterile reaction.
 I clearly remember one man who was working on the electrical department that had a smile from ear to ear and his eyes closed while he was wearing the cans.
-He later just thank me sincerely with a big smile and shiny eyes.
-So usually people are not aware of this “wow” thing and how interesting the world can be through one or two microphones and a rec button.
+He later just thank me with a big smile and shiny eyes.
+So usually people are not aware of this “wow” thing and how interesting the world can be through one or two microphones.
 Also, I think that we give so much visual reference when we are growing up our kids.
 Say we are teaching a small child how to cross the road; we always say “look carefully to the left and right and cross if no cars are coming”.
 Why not also teach them to additionally trust their hearing?

 Almost everything dictates the visual supremacy, since early age, everything is refined for the sight.
 Many times it´s really the lack of a single opportunity to “notice the other senses”.